lanahuyen/Group_Project_1/README.md

 Focuses on country-wise growth analysis, identifying which countries experienced the most significant growth in unicorn valuations over the specified period.

 ### 5. Unicorns_oty.ipynb
-Similar to the previous notebook but provides a more detailed breakdown of country-wise growth trends, highlighting key factors contributing to growth in different regions.
+A continuation of the previous notebook that provides a more detailed breakdown of country-wise growth trends, highlighting key factors contributing to growth in different regions.

 ### 6. Final_Industry.ipynb
-Analyzes industry-wise growth over the years, identifying which sectors have performed the best and which have faced challenges.
+Analyzes industry-wise growth over the years, identifying which sectors have performed the best and worst.
 Special attention is given to sectors like Artificial Intelligence and E-commerce.

 ### 7. merged_df_setup.ipynb
 This notebook handles the initial merging of data from various sources to create a comprehensive dataset.
 It ensures that all necessary information is included for further analysis.

 ### 8. geoapify_df_setup.ipynb
 Sets up the Geoapify API for geographic analysis.
-This notebook is crucial for visualizing the location-based trends of unicorn companies.
+This notebook is needed for visualizing the location-based trends of unicorn companies.

 ### 9. cagr_by_country.ipynb
 Calculates the average Compounded Annual Growth Rate (CAGR) by country, providing insights into which regions have the highest growth trajectories.

 ### 10. map_visualizations.ipynb
-Generates visualizations to show the geographic distribution of unicorn companies.
+Generates visualizations to show the distribution of unicorn companies.
 These visualizations include maps highlighting key innovation hubs and growth patterns.

 ---